 By creating a healthy, supportive, and positive work environment, restaurateurs can alleviate some of the negative mental and emotional effects their employees are often faced with.

-Here are six ways restaurateurs can create a positive work environment.
+Here are six ways restaurateurs can create a positive work environment and improve mental health in restaurants.

 1. Hire the Right People